jon-r/cv/raw/cv.md

 - Led design & development of frontend team to present the large quantities of geospatial data in a performant, highly configurable output.
 - Directing backend team (Python, Java) to architect an extensible service that could normalise data from manual and automated entry.

-Mentoring 5-10 frontend developers ranging between bootcamp graduates to senior level
+Mentoring 5-10 colleagues, ranging from bootcamp graduates to senior level developers

 - Training to work in a professional environment.
 - Encouraging best development & delivery practices.